Magyartanulas/magyartanulas.github.io/Section5.md

 * You *brought something*
 * He *read something*

-In [Section 2](https://magyartanulas.github.io/Section2/), we only covered intransitive verbs, these tend to be ones that show states of being or relations to nouns.
+In [Section 2](https://magyartanulas.github.io/Section2/), we only covered intransitive verbs, these tend to be ones that show states of being, or relations to nouns.

 * örül - He/she/it is happy
 * ül - He/she/it sits
 * kel - he/she/it rises/gets up

-One cannot örül/ül/kel *something*.
+One cannot örül/ül/felkel *something*.
 These verbs are intransitive and they only have indefinite conjugation.
 On the other hand, transitive verbs have indefinite *and* definite conjugation.

 ## Introducing Definite Conjugation